 Dr. Ralston is one of a few psychologists practicing in Hawaiʻi who are board certified in Cognitive and Behavioral Psychology by the American Board of Professional Psychology (ABPP).
-He provides Cognitive Behavioral Therapy (CBT), Cognitive Trauma Therapy (CTT), Prolonged Exposure (PE), and Exposure and Response Prevention (ERP), for adult (18+ years) women.
+He provides Cognitive Behavioral Therapy (CBT), Cognitive Trauma Therapy (CTT), Prolonged Exposure (PE), and Exposure and Response Prevention (ERP), for adult (18+ years of age) women.

-Since the beginning of his private practice in 2006, Dr. Ralston has predominantly treated adults who identify as women and have experienced domestic violence, abuse, bad or manipulative relationships, rape, sexual assault, other assault, or abuse as a child.
+Since the beginning of his private practice in 2006, Dr. Ralston has predominantly treated adult women who have experienced domestic violence, abuse, bad or manipulative relationships, rape, sexual assault, other assault, or abuse as a child.
 While these women are now safety out of the abusive relationship, they continue to struggle with symptoms and problems resulting from these experiences, and therefore seek help in Dr. Ralston's practice.

-Treatment is provided in his Kaimukī office, and when appropriate and indicated, may also be provided via online therapy (also known as telemedicine, telehealth, and telepsychology).
-He does not treat children, adolescents, males, couples, or families.
+Treatment is provided via telehealth (also known as online therapy, telemedicine, and telepsychology), and when appropriate and indicated, may also be provided in-person at his Kaimukī office.
+He does not treat children, adolescents, teens, males, couples, or families.

 Dr. Ralston utilizes Evidence-Based Practices (EBPs) to treat the following conditions and related challenges: